MemoonaTahira/Traffic_Violation_Classification/readme.md

 Classify a traffic violation into 4 categories based on the level, severity and type of violation.
 The 4 different types of violations are:

 - **Citation:** A written record of something wrong while operating a vehicle or while parked.
 Examples: Speeding tickets, Running a red light/stop sign, Driving under the influence (DUI), Failure to signal
-- **Warning:** A warning is issued by the officer is a statement that the motorist has committed some offense, but is being spared the actual citation.
+- **Warning:** A warning issued by an officer is a statement that the motorist has committed some offense, but is being spared the actual citation.
 Officers use their own discretion whether to issue a citation or warning.
 - **ESERO:** Electronic Safety Equipment Repair Order
 - **SERO:** Safety Equipment Repair Order